Vaguery/answer-factory-machines/README.md

 Most Genetic Programming platforms depend on very tight coupling between the _representation language_ (used to express potential solutions to one's problem of interest) with the _search language_ that implements the process of search _among_ those potential solutions.
 Here I'm attempting to explicitly divorce search dynamics and the comparison of potential solutions' behavior from their intrinsic structure.

-I've started with ([a new implementation of](https://github.com/Vaguery/push-in-clojure)) Lee Spector's Push language as a default; it's qualitatively unlike most tree-based GP representations, far more expressive and extensible.
-Eventually I expect to include support for arbitrary representation schemes, including Cartesian GP, Grammatical Evolution and other less well-known approaches that have many strengths but which are harder to find in usable (and interoperable) implementations.
+I've started with \([a new implementation of](https://github.com/Vaguery/klapaucius)\) Lee Spector's Push language as a default.
+Push is qualitatively unlike most tree-based GP representations people are familiar with: quite a bit more expressive and extensible.
+Eventually I plan on including support for arbitrary representation schemes, including Cartesian GP, Grammatical Evolution and other less well-known approaches that have many strengths but which are harder to find in usable (and interoperable) implementations.

 Even beyond this tendency for representational lock-in, most extant genetic programming systems hard-code the outdated "biologically inspired" model of crossover-and-mutation search, usually based on decades-old sketches which the active research field has for the most part abandoned.
 "Genetic" programming has for many years invoked a far more diverse suite of complex search operators, heuristics and design patterns that have little to do with biological dynamics, in service of actually finding interesting solutions to problems and of addressing the formal structure of practical problem-solving.
 Most diagrams of "programs" as DNA-like lines (or S-expression trees) that are cut and then crossed over fall short of what actually happens in effective modern GP systems, which can use hill-climbing, other machine learning algorithms, and modern statistical methods in support of discovery.